nick-hue/system-security/Exercise7/Unsolved/README.md

 AM: 2019030201 Chrysiis Manoudaki

 We created a simple script in python to create the input for the buffer in order exploit the readString function to spawn a shell.
-The machine code for the spawning of a terminal shell was found online, we also got the memory address that the global variable 'Name', the address is '0x80dacc0' that was printed with the use of the command 'p &Name' after the program was executed in the debugger.
+#### The machine code for the spawning of a terminal shell was found online, we tested that it works as intended with the following commands.
+    gcc test_shell.c -o shell -fno-stack-protector -z execstack -no-pie -m32 ./shell we also got the memory address that the global variable 'Name', the address is '0x80dacc0' that was printed with the use of the command 'p &Name' after the program was executed in the debugger.

 #### In order to run our program:
     (python3 exploit.py; cat) | ./Greeter